 Most reviewers miss this detail.
 On either side of the KA-BAR’s blade, you’ll see an elongated hollow known as a Fuller.
-Some call it a “blood groove” but the real purpose has nothing to do with bleeding out a wild boar.
+Some call it a “blood groove” but the real purpose has nothing to do with bleeding out wild pigs etc.

 The Fuller serves three main purposes:

 - It stiffens the blade in a similar way that an “I-beam” is more stiff than a regular beam.

-- It makes large blades lighter, although it is negligible in this case.
+- It makes lightens large blades, although it is negligible in this case.

 - It helps break suction from materials while slicing

-KA-BAR says that the USMC fighting knife’s is blade a “flat grind,” In my opinion, that is not technically correct.
-It is actually a Saber grind (aka.
-V-grind) since the blade only begins narrow about half-way down from the spine instead of at the spine itself (flat grind).
+KA-BAR says that the USMC fighting knife’s blade is a “flat grind.”
+In my opinion, that is not technically correct.
+It is actually a Saber grind since the blade only begins narrowing about half-way down from the spine.
+A flat grind begins narrowing from the spine itself.

-Saber grinds are arguably the strongest blade from an engineering standpoint. since they maintain the strength of blade thickness further down the side of the knife compared to other grinds.
+Saber grinds are arguably the strongest blade from an engineering standpoint.
+This is because they maintain more blade thickness further down the side of the knife which, in turn, yields more strength.

-I’ve butcher plenty of chickens every year.
+I butcher plenty of chickens every year.
 Without getting into the gorry many details I’ll just say this knife is the most efficient “slicer” I own.
-One pass from the KA-BAR’s 7-inch blade does very clean work of a dirty job.
+A single pass from the KA-BAR’s 7-inch blade does very clean work of a dirty job.

 Many knife purists prefer a plane edge knives.
 I’m impartial.
 Serrations come in handy too, especially when working through bones and cartilage.

 You can get serrated versions of the KA-BAR.
-Blade HQ have the largest selection of KABAR versions I’ve seen, and they carry them too.
+Blade HQ has the largest selection of KABAR versions I’ve seen, and they carry them too.

-I have to admit, USMC KA-BARs stacked leather handle is stunning.
-The tan leather is offset by dark grooves which creates an eye-catching contrast unique to the Kabar.
+I have to admit, the USMC KA-BAR’s stacked leather handle is stunning.
+The tan leather offset by dark grooves creates an eye-catching contrast unique to the Kabar.